-3.5.2 Conduct an extensive multi-disciplinary and distributed user survey for the test-applications
+3.5.2 Multi-disciplinary and distributed user survey for the test-applications

 Second, is to develop and apply methods to survey current and future information demands from diverse NHS actors, differentiated in terms of (i) data users, (ii) data providers, and (iii) data intermediaries (or brokers).
 Test cases to capture the impacts and represent the views of different user types on information and data needs will emerge from this assessment.
-Specific deliverables include:
+Specific activities include: